isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Cranberry Hibiscus.md

 <section>
   <h4>Sowing seeds:</h4>
 		<p><a href="/page-index/horticulture-techniques/propagating-by-seed/">Sow seeds</a> individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within 2 weeks.</p>
-		<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
+		<p>The seedlings will be vulnerable to high heat and heavy rain.
+It is best to kept them in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
 		<p>Seeds can be sown directly into pots or the ground around 15-30cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within 10 days.</p>
 	<br>
 </section>